42mandychen/dsa.js/README.md

 will watch all the tests.

+Test coverage can be found in `./coverage/lcov-report/index.html` (not committed to version control) after running the tests.

 ## ESLint

 This project also has [ESLint](http://eslint.org/) set up.
 The configuration mainly uses eslint recommended rules, along with the [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import) rules to better support ES6 import statements.
 The config file can be found under root directory: [.eslintrc](./.eslintrc).